BIOGEN INC. (NASDAQ: BIIB) INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Biogen Inc.

 Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Biogen Inc. (“Biogen” or the “Company”) (NASDAQ: BIIB) between February 3, 2022 and February 13, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Colorado and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Biogen securities, and/or would like to discuss your legal rights and options please visit Biogen Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Biogen securities, and/or would like to discuss your legal rights and options please visit Biogen Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 Biogen is a global biopharmaceutical company that discovers, develops, and delivers therapies for people living with serious and complex diseases worldwide.
 The Company’s products include, among others, Leqembi and Aduhelm for the treatment of Alzheimer’s disease (“AD”), as well as various drugs for the treatment of multiple sclerosis (“MS”).
 Biogen’s sales of its MS-related products have historically accounted for the majority of the Company’s product revenues.
 However, in recent years, increased competition from generic biosimilars of Biogen’s MS-related products have eroded those products’ revenue growth and led to declining sales.
 As a result, the Company has increasingly focused on developing new products to bolster its revenues.